-Within Burdwan Municipality, the female illiterate population is almost twice that of the male population.
-The literacy percentage of males in other areas like Ph.D., Post Grad, Grad, Higher Secondary, Secondary, Middle (up to Class-8), and Primary is much higher than the females.
+Within Burdwan Municipality, female illiterate population is almost twice that of the male population.
+The literacy percentage of males in other areas like PhD, Post Grad, Grad, Higher Secondary, Secondary, Middle (up to Class-8) and Primary are much higher than the females.